 04-Jan-1643 Earth-birth * Rahu-Surya period * Surya atmakaraka Rahu-8 discoveries

 1648 (age 3) Mother remarries and she abandons Newton to the care of his grandmother * Guru-Shani period * Shani rules-12 invisibility, withdrawal1655 (age 12) reunited with mother *Guru-Zukra period * Zukra bandesha-4 home

 1661 enrolled Trinity College Cambridge * Shani-Shani swabhukti * Shani lagnesha

 1665 Great Plague ravages Europe; Cambridge University is forced to close * Shani-Budha period * Budha rules-8 sudden unexpected changes

 1669 Newton earns Master of Arts diploma, assumes professorship with Chair * Shani-Zukra period * Zukra rules-4 completion of schooling

 1678 nervous breakdown * Shani-Guru period

-1679 decease of Mother * Shani-Guru period * Guru matrimaraka 7th-from-Chandra
+1679 grieved the decease of mother * Shani-Guru period * Guru matrimaraka 7th-from-Chandra

 1687 publication of Philosophiae Naturalis Principia Mathematica often cited as the single most influential book in English on the topic of terrestrial physics. * Budha-Surya period * Surya yuvatipathi-7 atmakaraka career reputation